SQream/sqream_docs/reference/index.rst

 .. _reference:

 *************************
-Reference
+Reference Guides
 *************************
-The Reference page is a reference for the following SQream interfaces and SQL features:
+The **Reference Guides** page is a reference for the following SQream interfaces and SQL features:

 .. toctree::
    :maxdepth: 2
    :glob:

-   sql_data_types
    sql/index
    catalog_reference
    cli/index